awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.SQLT.md

 1. From the command prompt, open SQL\*Plus, and connect to the DB instance as the master user\.

-   For information about connecting to a DB instance using SQL\*Plus, see [Connecting to your Oracle DB instance](USER_ConnectToOracleInstance.md)\.
+   For information about connecting to a DB instance using SQL\*Plus, see [Connecting to your RDS for Oracle DB instance](USER_ConnectToOracleInstance.md)\.

 1. Get the SQL ID of a SQL statement: